BotMesh/debot/README.md

 ## 🖥️ Local Models (vLLM)

-Run debot with your own local models using vLLM or any OpenAI-compatible server.
+Run Debot with your own local models using vLLM or any OpenAI-compatible server.

 **1. Start your vLLM server**